-Any queries regarding the Academic Development Fund or Financial Support Assistance should be directed to the Academic Registrar at email@example.com
+Any queries regarding the Academic Development Fund or Financial Support Assistance should be directed to the Student Support Coordinator at email@example.com.

 If you are ever in financial difficulties and want some help and advice then contact us - the College can offer help for severe and unforeseen financial problems.

-Students can also apply to centrally-administered hardship funds through the University, including the Access to Learning Fund (ALF) for Home students and the University Hardship Fund (UHF) open to everyone.
+Students can also apply to centrally-administered hardship funds through the University, including the Access to Learning Fund (ALF) for Home students and the Oxford Hardship Fund (OHF) open to everyone.
 You can find full details on the University's website here.

 - If you have a direct entry place to study at Oxford University, and receive a Higher Education Maintenance Grant or Special Support Grant of any level, you are eligible for an award from the Oxford Bursary Scheme.